confluentinc/operator-earlyaccess/README.rst

              --docker-password=$APIKEY \
              --docker-email=$EMAIL

 #.
 The Confluent Operator itself is packaged as a Helm Chart.
-Add a Helm repo :
+Add a Helm repo:

    ::